loreum-org/loreum-contracts/docs/chamberV1.md

 [![GitBook - Documentation](https://img.shields.io/badge/GitBook-Documentation-orange?logo=gitbook&logoColor=white)](https://docs.loreum.org/blog)
 [![License: BUSL 1.1](https://img.shields.io/badge/License-MIT.svg)](https://github.com/loreum-org/chamber/LICENSE)

-The Chamber is a multisig wallet that enables liquid democracy for Treasury and Protocol Management by the token community.
+The Chamber is a multisig wallet and ERC-4626 tokenized vault that enables liquid democracy for Treasury and Protocol Management by the token community.
 Due to their composability, Chambers are a protocol governance standard that enables Access Control Roles to be controlled by token holders through representative leaders, rather than a core group of static founders.
-This enables decentralized ownership of DeFi protocols.
+This enables decentralized ownership of DeFi protocols while allowing token holders to earn yield on their deposited governance tokens.

 Chambers provide the functionality of a multisig wallet where signers are determined by delegation of ERC20 governance tokens.

 The contract inherits upon instantiation existing ERC20 governance and ERC721 membership tokens.
 Delegations are made to ERC721 tokens which creates a leaderboard within the Chamber contract.
 The leaders are responsible for signing transactions and being the governors of the multisig.
 Each leader has a single vote that is not correlated to wallet balance, but rather by delegation of ERC20 governance tokens by the community against their NFT TokenId.

 ## Use Cases

-1. **Treasury Multisig**
+1. **Treasury Multisig & Yield Generation**

-The primary use cases for a chmaber contract is to be a treasury multisig wallet that owns the various roles and assets of a DAO or DeFi protocol.
-It's intended to be a drop-in replacement for the "Gnosis" Safe Multisig wallet.
+The primary use case for a Chamber contract is to be a treasury multisig wallet that owns the various roles and assets of a DAO or DeFi protocol.
+As an ERC-4626 vault, it also enables token holders to earn yield on their deposited governance tokens while maintaining their delegation power.
+It's intended to be a yield-generating enhancement to the traditional "Gnosis" Safe Multisig wallet.

 2. **DeFi Composability**

-Chambers are composable by inheriting any exisitng governance ERC20 token accross a number of Chambers and Sub Chambers.
-This horizontal and veritical composibility creates utility and intrinsic scarcity of governance tokens.
+Chambers are composable by inheriting any existing governance ERC20 token across a number of Chambers and Sub Chambers.
+The ERC-4626 standard ensures compatibility with other DeFi protocols, allowing for:
+- Automated yield strategies
+- Standardized vault interfaces
+- Efficient capital pooling
+- Composable yield generation

 ```mermaid
   graph TD;